mikahado/labyrinth-site/README.md

 The site will be accessible at [http://localhost:8000](http://localhost:8000).

 ## About the Labyrinth Resource Group
-Founded in 1998, our journey began with the creation of the original sand labyrinth at the *Museum of International Folk Art* in 1999.
+Founded in 1998, our journey began with the creation of the original sand labyrinth at the Museum of International Folk Art in 1999.
 Over the years, we've contributed to the design and construction of more than 40 labyrinths in the Santa Fe area, including 10 at elementary schools.
-Explore the *"Find a Labyrinth"* page to discover these public and private labyrinths.
+Explore the "Find a Labyrinth" page to discover these public and private labyrinths.

+## Find a Labyrinth Feature
+Experience our main feature - "Find a Labyrinth".
+Easily locate public and private labyrinths in the Santa Fe area through our intuitive lookup feature.
+Discover details, history, and unique features of each labyrinth, making it a valuable resource for enthusiasts, locals, and visitors alike.

 ## Activities and Services
 - **Monthly Walks:** Join us for monthly walks at public labyrinths in the area.